-- 311. PHILOSOPHY OF THE NINETEENTH CENTURY.
-A study of the century's Idealism (Fichte, Schelling, Hegel), the Left-wing Hegelisms (Feuerbach, Marx, Kierkegaard), Positivism (Comte), Evolutionism and Utilitarianism (Spencer, Mill), and the thought of Nietzsche.
+311. PHILOSOPHY OF THE NINFTEENTH CENTURY.
+(3) A study of the century's Idealism (Fichte, Schelling, Hegel), the Left-wing Hegelisms (Feuerbach, Marx, Kierkegaard), Positivism (Comte), Evolutionism and Utilitarianism (Spencer, Mill), and the thought of Nietzsche.
 Prerequisite, Philosophy 211, 213, or 214.
 Alternates with Philosophy 213.
+Not offered in 1973-1974.

-Offered in 1972-1973. - 312.
-PHILOSOPHY OF THE TWENTIETH CENTURY.
-A study of contemporary schools, such as Naturalism (Dewey, Whitehead), Existentialism (Sartre, Heidegger, Jaspers), Positivism (Aver, Schlick), Phenomenology (Husserl, Merleau-Ponty, Ricoeur), and Linguistic Analysis (Wittgenstein, Austin, Wisdom).
+312. PHILOSOPHY OF THE TWENTIETH CENTURY.
+(3) A study of contemporary schools, such as Naturalism (Dewey, Whitehead), Existentialism (Sartre, Heidegger, Jaspers), Positivism (Ayer, Schlick), Phenomenology (Husserl, Merleau-Ponty, Ricoeur), and Linguistic Analysis (Wittgenstein, Austin, Wisdom).
 Prerequisite, Philosophy 211, 213, or 214.

-Alternates with Philosophy 214.
-Offered in 1972-1973. - 323.
-SOCIAL PHILOSOPHY.
+323. SOCIAL PHILOSOPHY.

 An evaluation of man's history, institutions, and social control.
-Not offered in 1972-1973.

-- 325. AESTHETICS.
+325. AESTHETICS.

 A survey of the chief distinctive points of view in the philosophy of art and problems presented by the arts.

-Not offered in 1972-1973. - 327.
-EAST ASIAN PHILOSOPHY.
+327. EAST ASIAN PHILOSOPHY.

 A study of some of the Asian philosophies, including psychologies and systems of values.
-Offered in 1972-1973 and in alternate years.
+Offered in alternate years, not in 1973-1974.